sreemanrp/OpenSource/README.md

 ## 🤝 Contribute

-If you’ve made money from OSS as a solo dev, share your experience in a PR!
+If you’ve made money from OSS as a solo dev, share your experience in the [Discussions](https://github.com/)